cosmicjs/unsplash-extension/README.md

 ### Steps to install

-1. Log in to the [Cosmic dashboard](https://cosmicjs.com/login)
+1. Log in to the [Cosmic dashboard](https://www.cosmicjs.com/login)
 2. Go to Project > Bucket > Extensions > Unsplash Photos, click install.
-3. Go to the new "Photos" section in your Bucket side navigation.
+3. Go to the new "Unsplash Photos" section in your Bucket > Extensions area.
 4. Search and add Unsplash photos to your Bucket in one click!